npoet/poem_generator/README.md

 ##### Future Implementation:

+* In it's current state, the poem generation logic should likely be moved from the mainfile to the Poem class for generalization.
 * Though one of the design goals pursued here was to use an object-oriented approach, this generator could be replaced with a slightly more complicated recursive regex script (expanded on the mainfile).